MikielAgutu/typ-site/src/docs/getting-started.md

   "generateTableOfContents": true
 }
 ```

-Finally, it's time to run Typ.
+Now it's time to run Typ.
 Open a command line terminal and navigate to your Project folder.

 Run `typ typeset` from the command line.